Cap of invisibility: Origins

-One ancient source that attributes a special helmet to the ruler of the underworld is the Bibliotheca (2nd/1st century BC), in which the Uranian Cyclops give Zeus the lightning bolt, Poseidon the trident, and a helmet (kyneê) to Hades (or Pluto) in their war against the Titans.
+One ancient source that attributes a special helmet to the ruler of the underworld is the Bibliotheca (2nd/1st century BC), in which the Uranian Cyclopes give Zeus the lightning bolt, Poseidon the trident, and a helmet (kyneê) to Hades (or Pluto) in their war against the Titans.

 In classical mythology the helmet is regularly said to belong to the god of the underworld.
 Rabelais calls it the Helmet of Pluto, and Erasmus the Helmet of Orcus.
 The helmet becomes proverbial for those who conceal their true nature by a cunning device: "the helmet of Pluto, which maketh the politic man go invisible, is secrecy in the counsel, and celerity in the execution."

 Users

 Hades

 As the name implies, Hades owned the helmet.
-It was forged for him by Elder Cyclopses after he and his brothers Zeus and Poseidon freed them from Tartarus.
+It was forged for him by Elder Cyclopes after he and his brothers Zeus and Poseidon freed them from Tartarus.
 He then used this helmet to great effect during the Titanomachy and was instrumental in routing the Titans.